The Irish closed out their trip to the Cavaliers with several top-10 finishes.

 The two-day Victor Cruz Invitational in Houston, Texas

-2012 was a brilliant season for the Notre Dame sprinters and hurdlers, as three individuals won Big East crowns; Nevada Sorenson 60H, Patrick Feeney 400m indoors, Christopher Giesting 200m and 400m outdoors, while the women's 4x100m relay team also claimed the Big East title.
-His athletes also set seven Notre Dame school records in 2012; Indoors: Kaila Barber, 60H - 8.27, Patrick Feeney, 400m - 46.55, Chris Giesting, 500m - 1:01.28, Women's DMR: Natalie Geiger 400 leg - 11:04.45, Men's DMR: Giesting 400 leg - 9:35.48.
-Outdoors: Giesting, 400m - 46.03, Men's 4x400m relay - 3:06.20.
+2012 proved a brilliant season for Notre Dame sprinters and hurdlers, as three individuals won BIG EAST crowns -- Nevada Sorenson (60mH), Feeney (400m/indoors) and Giesting (200m and 400m/outdoors), while the women's 4x100m relay team also claimed the BIG EAST title.
+Turner's student-athletes set seven Notre Dame school records -- Indoors: Kaila Barber, 60mH at 8.27; Feeney, 400m at 46.55; Giesting, 500m at 1:01.28; women's DMR with Natalie Geiger running the 400m leg, 11:04.45; men's DMR with Giesting running the 400m leg, 9:35.48; Outdoors: Giesting, 400m in 46.03, men's 4x400m relay in 3:06.20.

 Prior to Notre Dame, Turner spent five seasons at Southern Illinois University.
 While at Southern Illinois, Turner served as the coach for the men's and women's sprint and hurdle squads as well as the relay teams.
-Regarded as one of the top sprint coaches in the Missouri Valley Conference (MVC) during his five-year tenure, Turner mentored 17 MVC champions during his tenure and 25 individuals who earned runner-up finishes.
-In addition, Saluki student-athletes earned all-MVC honors on 65 occasions.
+Regarded as one of the top sprint coaches in the Missouri Valley Conference during his five years in the league, Turner mentored 17 MVC champions during his tenure and 25 individuals who earned runner-up finishes.
+Saluki student-athletes earned all-MVC honors on 65 occasions.
 He also coached 25 NCAA regional qualifiers and one NCAA national qualifier.
 He helped the Southern Illinois women wins MVC outdoor crowns in 2009 and 2010.

 Prior to his arrival at Southern Illinois, Turner spent two years (2004-05) at Proviso East High School (Maywood, Ill.) as an assistant coach in the sprints and horizontal jumps.
-While at Proviso East he coached one Junior National Champion, three Junior National qualifiers, two Illinois High School Association (IHSA) state champions, three all-state honorees and six sectional champions.
-Three of his athletes from the 2004 squad received Division I track scholarships.
+While at Proviso East he coached one junior national champion, three junior national qualifiers, two Illinois High School Association state champions, three all-state honorees and six sectional champions.
+Three of his athletes from the 2004 squad earned Division I track scholarships.
 Before taking the job Proviso East, Turner assisted triple jumper Kamau Sullivan in qualifying for the USATF Nationals in 1993 and 1994, as a member of the Nike Indiana Track Club.

 An accomplished student-athlete in his own right, Turner knows a few things about performing for a high-caliber program.
 A 1992 graduate of Indiana University, Turner was a three-time All-American for the Hoosiers.
-He won five Big Ten titles (two long jump, two 400-meters and one 4x400-meter relay) and was a three-time team captain while leading Indiana to five consecutive Big Ten Conference team crowns.
+He won five Big Ten titles (two long jump, two 400 meters and one 4x400 relay) and was a three-time team captain while leading Indiana to five consecutive Big Ten Conference team crowns.
 In 1991, he captured the NCAA indoor long jump title and was runner-up at the NCAA outdoor championships that same year.
-He also qualified for the NCAA Championships in the 400-meters and 4x100-meter relay.
+He also qualified for the NCAA Championships in the 400 meters and 4x100 relay.
 More than 20 years since accomplishing that feat, Turner still holds the Indiana record in the outdoor long jump.
 Outside of collegiate competition, Turner finished in the top eight in the long jump at the USA Outdoor Championships four times.
 He was a member of five U.S. National teams and won the gold medal at the 1991 World University Games in the long jump.